gschup/ggrs/README.md

 - more Tests
 - improved documentation

-## Other rust-based rollback implementations
+## Other Rollback Implementations in Rust
 Take a look at the awesome [backroll-rs](https://github.com/HouraiTeahouse/backroll-rs/)!

 ## Licensing